TheMediocritist/snag/README.md

     --once               - copy only one time, then exit --help               - print usage and exit

+### Notes
+1. By default, Beepberry is set up to display the linux console on the Sharp framebuffer.
+If you see flickering text or a cursor, that's because **snag** and **fbcon** are both writing to the same framebuffer.
+You can fix this by removing `fbcon=map:10` from /boot/cmdline.txt (you may need to use `ssh` to re-enable it).
+2. Although I've tried my best to make **snag** efficient, it still has to churn through 96,000 pixels per update and this comes with a cost.
+At the default target of 30fps it will consume somewhere between 15 to 20% of the processing power of a Raspberry Pi Zero.
+If this doesn't work for you, you could: reduce the target FPS; try a Pi Zero 2 or Radxa Zero; or improve the code and submit a PR.

 ## How to build

 1. Install the build tool cmake and the libbsd-dev library